 Our current status

-This is a challenging time for everyone, but remember that support is here.
-If you have general questions or concerns about our immediate plans, you can email email@example.com or phone 09 303 0402.
+We'd like to extend a big thank you to the entire MDS community for your support and resilience during this time If you have general questions or concerns about our current response, you can email email@example.com or phone 09 303 0402.

 Advice from the MoH

 New Zealand's dedicated COVID-19 website contains a wealth of useful advice and information around protecting yourself and our wider community.

 The government has issued clear guidelines for Alert Level 1 that are essential for everyone to understand and adhere to.

 As we unite to recover from the effects of COVID-19, it's still important that we keep the basic hygiene measures, including washing your hands and coughing or sneezing into your elbow.